-While the EDAD, EDLD, and EDU courses are within the CEBS, they are focused on teacher education and school leadership which is similar to the proposed course.
-However, the courses offered through EDAD, EDLD, and EDU focus on educational leadership as it pertains to school administrators.
-This proposed course will orient new MAE students to Teacher Leadership rather than Leadership from an administration framework.
-Some examples of these orientation courses in other departments are: CNS 550 - Introduction to Counseling -; PSY 541 - Professional Issues and Ethics in Psychology -; EDLD 700 - Orientation to Doctoral Studies ;and BIOL 501 - Biological Perspectives .
+While the EDAD and EDLD courses are within the CEBS, they are focused on teacher education and school leadership, which is similar to the proposed course.
+However, the EDAD and EDLD courses focus primarily on educational leadership as it pertains to school administrators.
+This proposed course will orient new MAE students to teacher leadership rather than leadership from an administration framework.
+Examples of orientation courses in other departments are: CNS 550 - Introduction to Counseling -; PSY 541 - Professional Issues and Ethics in Psychology -; EDLD 700 - Orientation to Doctoral Studies; and BIOL 501 - Biological Perspectives.
+Many professional programs offer courses that address topics similar to the ones covered in this course but have a context-focused approach to these topics.
+Some of the content across all of these courses is likely to be similar, especially if the courses are "survey" in nature, hitting the highlights of leadership theory and strategies.